OVERVIEW taghia rock climbing

 In September 2009, I went to Morocco with my friends from the “Scoiattoli di Cortina” group (the Squirrel Group, one of the most famous climbing clubs in Italy).
 The purpose of our trip was to open a new route on one of the incredible walls of the Taghia area.
 The group arranged the trip to celebrate the 70th anniversary of the founding of the Scoiattoli.

-Our base to reach our goal is Marrakech which is an approximately 4 hour flight from Italy.
+Our base to reach our goal is Marrakech.
 The city is in the center-south of the country, about 150 km from the Atlantic Ocean coast.
 We spent our first afternoon in Africa here, visiting the old city, the medina enclosed within the walls, to the west of which the new city rises.
 We could not miss a visit to the labyrinthine souk (market) and famous Djemaa el Fna Square which the old town fans out from and it is the bustling and absolutely characteristic center of Marrakech.

 In Zaouia Ahansal some men with mules were waiting for us and these were indispensable for transporting the heavy load of ropes, bolts, climbing gear, food and clothing we needed.